By David Joel Miller.

 Let’s look at these three problems over the next three weeks.

-Since we are over-words today I will skip the links to others stuff, you know where to find me.
+Since we are over on words today I will skip the links to others stuff, you know where to find me.
 Check the categories to the right for more on other mental health and substance abuse issues.

 David Joel Miller, LMFT, LPCC